jorgeatcabo/redux-store/README.md

 Reviewing the app’s store you find that the app uses a Redux store instead of the Context API.
 Also the way the React front end accesses the store you find that the app uses a Redux provider.

-WHEN I review the way the app determines changes to its global state THEN I find that the app passes reducers to a Redux store instead of using the Context API WHEN I review the way the app extracts state data from the store THEN I find that the app uses Redux instead of the Context API WHEN I review the way the app dispatches actions
+Reviewing the way the app determines changes to its global state you find that the app passes reducers to a Redux store instead of using the Context API.

+Reviewing the way the app extracts state data from the store you find that the app uses Redux instead of the Context API.

-THEN I find that the app uses Redux instead of the Context API
+Reviewing the way the app dispatches actions you find that the app uses Redux instead of the Context API.

 # Contribution
+It is necessary to know NodeJs, Apollo Server, Apollo Client, GraphQL API, MongoDb, Mongoose ODM, JWT, ReactJs and Redux.
+You can contribute reporting bugs, suggesting enhacements, pull requests.
+Best practices for class/id naming conventions, indentation, quality comments, etc.

 # Test
-For local testing use: "git clone ", “npm install” and "npm run develop".
-For testing on a deployment URL use:
+For local testing use: "git clone git@github.com:jorgeatcabo/redux-store.git", “npm install” and "npm run develop".
+For testing on a deployment URL use: https://vast-escarpment-98534.herokuapp.com/

 # Questions
 https://github.com/jorgeatcabo